li11ianc/rural-us-veterans/README.md

 You may create other branches as needed, but only your work in the master branch will be graded.
 Be sure to push your work before the deadline.

+This repository does not contain an RStudio project.
+Hence, you will need to use git from the command line as opposed to the RStudio GUI.

 #### Academic integrity

 This is an individual assignment.
 See the Rules section above.